aaronrcox/NestJs-Angular-Firebase-Boilerplate/README.md

 # NestJs-Angular-Firebase-Boilerplate
-A boilerplate project with automated deployments to firebase
+A dockerised boilerplate project with automated deployments to firebase